Anvika-Singh/PHRI_Visualizer/README.md

 # PHRI_Visualizer
-create graphs for the husky (unfinished)
+create animated and slider position graphs, linear and angular velocity graphs, and an acceleration graph for the husky and a human.
+Also calculates metrics.